-No more detailed methodology is proposed for estimating emissions of $N_2O$ .
+No more detailed methodology is proposed for estimating emissions of N2O.
 However, countries may use their own estimates for any step in the IPCC method if this will increase precision.
-In particular countries are encouraged to estimate $NH_3$ losses and N excretion by livestock using the methods described in this chapter, rather than the IPCC default values.
+In particular countries are encouraged to estimate NH3 losses and N excretion by livestock using the methods described in this chapter, rather than the IPCC default values.

 With the simpler methodology default ammonia emission factors are used.
 The detailed methodology makes use of country specific information on all the parameters involved like dietary information, local farming situations and use of low emission land spreading techniques.
-Volatilisation percentages can also be based on measurements of ammonia emissions from stables, storages and land application of wastes.
-Also more sub-animal categories can be used than mentioned in Table 3.
-Besides the ammonia emissions can be estimated for regions within a country with equal climatic conditions or soil properties.
+Volatilisation percentages can also be based on measurements of ammonia emissions from stables, storages and land application of wastes, as described in the ammonia methodology.